LAMPSPUC/ControlPowerFlow.jl/README.md

 # ControlPowerFlow.jl

-Adaptation of PowerModels.jl for classical Brazilian control actions in power flow analysis
+A package for performing AC power flow with controllable actions